alphagov/govuk-design-guide/docs/frontend-templates/mainstream-browse/index.md

     date: September 2024
     description:
       # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
-      'Usability testing analysis on ‘Popular tasks’ in Level One mainstream topic pages.
-This informed the decision to roll out the ‘popular’ links to all the level 1 mainstream browse topic pages, and to change the section title to ‘Most viewed’'
+      'Usability testing on ‘Popular tasks’ in Level One mainstream topic pages showed that users were able to complete tasks with ease and feel more confident in finding information.
+This informed the decision to roll out the ‘popular’ links to all the level 1 mainstream browse topic pages, and to change the section title to ‘Most viewed’.'
     title: 'Popular Links Findings Report'
     link: https://docs.google.com/presentation/d/1XpJrL9mSOdq_3n8zlUidC0xTL7gEefN0SZXVKz3z6NE/edit#slide=id.g2f08ff8b21f_0_67
     documentFormat: Google Slides